14 Best Things to Do in Danbury (CT)

 Taking the name of the 19th-century railroad magnate Collis Potter Huntington, this 1,000-acre state park is on land donated by his heirs in the 1970s.

-The park had been landscaped decades before, at the turn of the 20th century, with five man-made ponds, a system of trails and a small stone lighthouse that is still standing on one of the ponds’ islands.
+The park had been landscaped decades before, at the turn of the 20th century.
+There are five man-made ponds, a system of trails and a small stone lighthouse that is still standing on one of the ponds’ islands.

-On arrival you’ll be confronted by naturalistic sculptures of bears and wolves, and these are the work of Anna Hyatt Huntington (1876-1973) who had her studio here.
+On arrival you’ll be confronted by naturalistic sculptures of bears and wolves.
+These are the work of famed sculptor Anna Hyatt Huntington (1876-1973) who had her studio here.

 10. Hemlock Hills

-In the beautiful, hilly environment just past the Danbury Fair Mall there’s a string of connected natural spaces, starting in the west with the Hemlock Hills and pushing east through Pine Mountain, Bennett’s Pond State Park and the Wooster Mountain State Park Scenic Preserve.
+In the beautiful, hilly environment just past the Danbury Fair Mall there’s a string of connected natural spaces.
+These start in the west with the Hemlock Hills and push east through Pine Mountain, Bennett’s Pond State Park and the Wooster Mountain State Park Scenic Preserve.

-With peaks rising to just over 300 metres, this densely wooded landscape is in the southern foothills of the Berkshire Mountains, which begin in western Connecticut, cutting through Massachusetts and into Vermont.
+With peaks rising to just over 900+ feet, this densely wooded landscape is in the southern foothills of the Berkshire Mountains.
+That range begins in western Connecticut, cutting through Massachusetts and into Vermont.

-These two trails are steep but family-friendly and both bring you to a beautiful vantage point.
+I found these two trails steep but family-friendly and both bring you to a beautiful vantage point.

-The Red Trail is also intersected by the Blue Trail, which leads you to the 56-acre Bennett’s pond, enclosed in untouched forest and primed for fishing and mountain biking on its shores.
+The Red Trail is also intersected by the Blue Trail, which leads you to the 56-acre Bennett’s pond.
+This beautiful body of water is enclosed in untouched forest and primed for fishing and mountain biking on its shores.

 11. Ives Trail & Greenway